Patterns#

 Least-privilege effects#

 Declare the narrowest capabilities each plugin needs, and scope delegated tokens to the minimum.
-A scanner that reads content does not get identity; a downstream token gets only the scope the operation requires, verified after the exchange:
+A scanner that reads content does not get identity; a downstream token gets only the scope the operation requires, verified after the exchange (deny if the grant is missing):

 - "delegate(workday-oauth, target: workday-api, permissions: [read_compensation])"